mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Total Time: **0 minutes**

 Last night was an _"ok"_ sleep for the bulk of the night; I was up at 0550, did some business and fell back to sleep until 0755.
 That second sleep was _"money"_ and just what I was needing.

+A good night's rest aside, this was a tough day at the office so to speak.
+I whiffed on the time I had booked for the morning swim.
+The last two swims have been in the afternoon and I was mentally ready for another afternoon trip to Esquimalt.
+It is noon, I have my swim kit at the front door and if I was on the ball, I would have gotten out of the water 15 minutes ago.